Home » Publications »

 A 20% quantity discount will be applied if you are a member (or join now) and order 10 or more of this publication.
 If you need to order more than the maximum number in the drop-down list below, change the quantity once you have added it to your shopping cart.

 This book finally makes detailed material available on equity compensation in LLCs.
-It not only explains all the issues around LLC equity compensation but also includes a set of sample plan documents in Microsoft Word format.
+It not only explains all the issues around LLC equity compensation but also includes a chapter on considerations in drafting a plan.

 Format: Perfect-bound book, 115 pages